 SWVG is a CIO (Charitable Incorporated Organisation).
-The constitution (“articles”) of the CIO sets the framework for membership of SWVG (“the CIO”).
-This web page quotes the most important paragraphs of the articles, adding commentary about how this works in practice.
+The SWVG constitution UPDATED at the AGM on 16 Nov 2020 sets the framework for membership of SWVG (“the CIO”).
+This web page quotes the most important paragraphs of the articles on membership.

 What does it mean to be a member of the CIO?